Special Educational Needs and Disabilities (SEND):

 St Joseph’s Catholic Primary School is committed to ensuring that all our children succeed and reach their full potential.
 All our children are treated as individuals.
-We work with children, parents and other agencies to provide the best possible educational outcomes.
-We have high expectation for all our children and put support in place at the earliest possible stage where needed.
+We work with children, parents/carers and other agencies to provide the best possible educational outcomes.
+We have high expectations for all our children and put support in place at the earliest possible stage where needed.

 Our Catholic Compass Partnership works together on a regular basis to share good practice and keep up to date with changes to legislation.
 This ensures we fulfil our mission statement of the partnership:

 Jesus Christ is at the centre of the life of the Partnership.
 We work together to ensure that all children reach their full potential by striving to offer the highest possible standards of education.
 We recognise that every child is unique, created in God’s image.
 We celebrate and nurture their individual gifts and talents.
 Inspired by faith, our partnership shares its achievements offering each other challenge and support, as together we follow Christ in self giving love and service.

 Our School Offer & Policies:

 Please click on the link below to read our School Offer for SEND provision:School SEND Offer